Medialibrary can be installed via composer:

 php artisan vendor:publish --provider="Spatie\MediaLibrary\MediaLibraryServiceProvider" --tag="config"

-Don't forget to ignore the directory of your media disk so the files won't end up in your git repo.
+Don't forget to ignore the directory of your configured disk so the files won't end up in your git repo.

 If you are planning on working with image manipulations it's recommended to configure a queue on your server and specify it in the config file.